 In terms of taxation, a single-member LLC and a sole proprietorship are similar.
 However, both are pass-through companies, which means the company does not pay income taxes.
 Instead, the owner declares company revenue on a Schedule C linked to their tax return, and the income is taxed at the owner’s tax rate.

 In addition to income taxes, LLCs and sole proprietorships may be subject to extra tax obligations.
 If you have workers, you must pay payroll taxes regardless of the company form you choose.
-If you sell taxable products or services, you must additionally collect state and local sales taxes.
+To sell taxable products or services, you must also collect state and local sales taxes.
 Finally, as a self-employed company owner, you must pay self-employment taxes to the IRS.
 These taxes cover your social security and Medicare taxes.

 A few states and municipalities impose extra taxes on LLCs.
-Those taxes may be a franchise tax, an LLC tax, or a company tax, depending on how you choose.
-You will also be required to pay state and local income taxes, as well as payroll taxes.
+Depending on your choice, those taxes may be a franchise tax, an LLC tax, or a company tax.
+You will also be required to pay state and local income taxes and payroll taxes.

 Tax flexibility is a significant distinction between LLCs and sole proprietorships.
 Only LLC owners can select how their company is taxed.
 They have the option of sticking with the default—pass-through taxation—or electing to have the LLC taxed as an S-corporation or C-corporation.
 A pass-through entity is an S-corporation.
 If the LLC is taxed as a C-corporation, it will be subject to a flat 21 percent corporate income tax at the federal level (most states and some localities also levy corporate taxes).

 By choosing corporation tax status, LLCs may occasionally save money.
-Dividends from a corporation are typically taxed at a lower rate than regular business income when the firm is taxed as a corporation.
+For example, a corporation’s dividend is taxed at a lower rate than regular business income when the firm is taxed as a corporation.
 Furthermore, retained profits in a company are not taxed.
 In contrast, LLC members cannot classify income as dividends and must pay taxes on all business earnings, whether or not they are kept in the firm.
 A company is also entitled to additional tax breaks and credits.

-There is no legal distinction between the company and the owner being a single proprietorship.
+No legal distinction between the company and the owner is a single proprietorship.
 However, the proprietor is personally liable for the company’s obligations.
 If the company goes bankrupt, the single owner must apply for personal bankruptcy, including personal and commercial commitments.
 Furthermore, a person who sues a sole proprietorship may identify the owner personally in the case and seek their assets.

 With a few exceptions, someone who sues an LLC cannot sue the owners personally.
 Of course, owners of an LLC may be held personally responsible for fraud, carelessness, or personally guaranteed obligations.
 No business structure provides complete protection for owners from company obligations.

 The last distinction between an LLC and a sole proprietorship is in the paperwork and compliance obligations.
 As previously stated, a single proprietorship requires the least amount of documentation before starting.
-However, a single owner has to worry about federal, state, and local taxes after that.
+However, a single owner must worry about federal, state, and local taxes.
 Furthermore, a single owner may need to renew company licenses.

 An LLC is subject to additional regulatory requirements.
 In many states, LLCs must submit an annual report after filing the first articles of incorporation.
 An LLC with numerous members is responsible for even more tasks, such as writing an operating agreement, issuing membership units, documenting ownership transfers, and conducting member meetings.
 None of these procedures are legally necessary, but they are strongly recommended for LLCs to maintain member liability protection.
 Furthermore, since an LLC is a recognized business organization, dissolving an LLC requires extra documentation.